Slow Cooker High-Protein Beef Chili

 Converting Regular Recipes to Slow Cooker

-• Add cream, milk, yogurt, or cheese in the last 30 minutes
+Dairy: add cream, milk, yogurt, or cheese in the last 30 minutes — high heat plus long cook time curdles dairy.

 High-Protein Slow Cooker Shopping List